pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-remove.md

 ## Remarks

+!!! important
     If the user with the specified id or user name doesn't exist, you will get a `Resource 'xyz' does not exist or one of its queried reference-property objects are not present.` error.

+!!! important
     For removing a user you need one of the following roles:
     - User Administrator
     - Privileged Authentication Administrator
     - Global Administrator

+!!! note
+    After running this command, it may take a minute before all deleted users are effectively removed from the tenant.

 ## Examples